 Since it first came to the attention of the international medical community in 2015, the Zika virus has become a global concern that is an increasing priority of public health professionals around the world.
 As someone with a passion for the field of public health, you can play an important role in the containment, prevention and eradication of this and other infectious diseases in the U.S. and abroad.
+Expand your knowledge on this and many other pressing public health issues in a program like the online Master of Public Health offered at The University of Arizona.

 A global health emergency